daronphang/programming-resources/databases/indexing.md

 ### Clustered Index

 In MySQL, the primary key of a table is always a clustered index, and secondary indexes refer to the primary key.
 A clustered index stores the indexed row directly within an index, and does not use heap files as the extra hop from the index to the file can be too much of a performance penalty for reads i.e. all row data is stored within the index.

+### Nonclustered Index

+Have a structure separate from the data rows.
+A nonclustered index contains the nonclustered index key values and each key value has a pointer to the data row.

 ### Multi-dimensional Indexes